-Signs are a brilliant way to add curb appeal to a business property, attract customer attention and promote a new product.
+Signs are a brilliant way to add curb appeal to a business property, attract customer attention, and promote a new product.

-With a stylish, well-designed sign you might even be able to steal customers away from a nearby competition.
+With a stylish, well-designed sign you might even be able to steal customers away from nearby competitors.
 Of course, this will only happen if the sign is clearly visible and readable by members of the general public who might see it.
 That’s why you need to understand the connection readability has to the distance of a sign.

 Distance And Readability

-When we think about distance and readability for the sign, it’s important to realize that we’re not really thinking about how large the sign is.
+When we think about distance and readability for the sign, it’s important to realise that we’re not really thinking about how large the sign is.
 It’s more important to look at how large the lettering or graphic that you’re using is.
 Although ultimately, the size of your lettering will determine the size of your sign.
 After all, you don’t want a tiny piece of text, and a massive blank space for the rest of your sign do you?

 Thus, you need to think about three factors here.
 These are: